 With elevations ranging from 8,777 feet to 10,563 feet, there is a wide range of difficulty levels, with routes suited to a variety of interests and abilities.
 Riders can choose from a leisurely bike ride along the Dillon Reservoir to a 1500-foot climb over 13 miles from the Town of Frisco to the top of Vail Pass.
 More than 38 miles of the pathway is built and maintained by Summit County government, with an additional 17 miles maintained by the towns of Breckenridge, Dillon, Frisco, Silverthorne and Keystone Resort.

 The Recpath is a multi-use pathway: please respect all users and follow the Recpath Rules and Regulations.
 The Recpath connects with many resorts, transit stops, trailheads, playgrounds, town centers, schools, parks, playgrounds and other attractions.

 Temporary Recpath Closures

 The Tenmile Canyon Recpath from Frisco to Copper Mountain is closed due to avalanche debris.
-Summit County is soliciting bids from qualified contractors for the removal of approximately 5,900 linear feet of avalanche debris from the Recpath.
+Summit County has hired a contractor to remove approximately 5,900 linear feet of avalanche debris from the Recpath.
 The emphasis of this project is to reopen the Recpath by side casting snow, woody debris and any rocks, onto the remaining portions of the avalanche debris outside of the Recpath corridor.
-The project will begin as soon as possible, once Colorado Avalanche Information Center (CAIC) snow safety experts indicate safe work conditions, with the goal to be completed in late June.
+The project is now underway, with the goal of having the Recpath open to the public in late June or early July.

 Explore the following resources to learn more about the Recpath, including pathway locations, rules, regulations, etiquette guidelines and ADA accessibility.